The Chronicles of Riddick: Box office

-The production budget for The Chronicles of Riddick was reported to have been between $105 million and $120 million (not including marketing and distribution costs).
-It grossed $57 million in North America, and its total worldwide gross stands between $107 million and $115 million.
+The production budget for The Chronicles of Riddick was reported to have been between $105 million and $120 million.
+The film grossed $57 million in North America, and its total worldwide gross stands between $107 million and $115 million.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 29% based on reviews from 167 critics and an average score of 4.60/10.
+On Rotten Tomatoes the film has an approval rating of 28% based on reviews from 166 critics and an average score of 4.60/10.
 The site's critical consensus states, "As an action movie, Riddick offers some thrills, but as a sequel to Pitch Black, it's a disappointment".
 Metacritic gives the film a score of 38 out of 100 based on reviews from 34 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Slant Magazine gave the film 1.5 out of 4 and stated, "Eschewing the claustrophobic minimalism of its predecessor Pitch Black, The Chronicles of Riddick is an extravagant orgy of used sci-fi parts."
 Owen Gleiberman of Entertainment Weekly gave the film a score of 'C' and called it "mostly a ponderous chronicle."
 Claudia Puig of USA Today gave the film 1.5 out of 4 and criticized its pacing.
 Mick LaSalle of San Francisco Chronicle gave the film 1 out of 4 and stated that it is "an inane film rendered sometimes laughable by an atmosphere of dead-serious reverence."
 Ann Hornaday of Washington Post gave the film a negative review and stated that "The Chronicles of Riddick doesn't hark back merely to the classic horror or science fiction canon but to nearly every single cinematic genre in the book, from westerns to film noir to sword-and-sandal epics."
 Desson Thomson of Washington Post also gave the film a negative review and said that "the muddy, convoluted story revolves around the star's cool-guy poses and one-liners."